Soffit and Fascia Installation for a Safe and Dry Home

 Inspect the roof to look for loose shingles, rotten boards or obstructions.
 Always repair the roof instead of covering it up as the existing minor damage can lead to worse problems.
 Now is also the time to measure the square footage of the area that will receive the soffits and fascia.
 Soffit comes in sizes of 12 foot panels that can be 12-inches to 16-inches wide as you’ll want to buy extra for overlaps.

-You’ll place in receiving channels, called F-channels and J-channels, every 12-inches along the wall.
+You’ll place in receiving channels, called F-channels and J-channels, every 12-inches along the wall for.
 Make sure to leave at least a 1/4-inch gap between the channels to allow expansion along the walls.
 Cut the soffit panels based on the measurements of the wall to the fascia while subtracting 1/2-inch from the measurements to allow for panel movement.

 Nail in the soffits so that they form a 90-degree angle to the wall.
 Once in the slots, the panels should meet.
 The tongue and grooves on the underside of the panel will line up to the panel beside it.